linkml/linkml/docs/faq/why-linkml.md

 See also FAQ entries in [modeling](modeling) which compare some similar constructs.

+## Why should I use LinkML over JSON-LD?

+JSON-LD is a lightweight way of exchanging RDF data as JSON files.
+Different groups use JSON-LD in different ways.
+In some cases, JSON-LD contexts are provided as a way to map from developer-friendly JSON files to less familiar RDF/Turtle formats.
+In other cases, the JSON-LD files are operator on directly as JSON objects.

+Note that JSON-LD doesn't in itself describe how data should be *structured* - e.g. which fields are expected, what the expected range is of different fields, etc. Some groups combine a JSON-LD specification with either JSON-Schema or with a shape language like SHACL.

+One advantage of LinkML is that it provides a "one stop shop", where all aspects of your data can be described in one place without duplication, and then have JSON-LD contexts, shapes, and JSON schema generated for you.

+For more, see [Using JSON-LD](https://linkml.io/linkml/howtos/using-jsonld.html) in the how-tos section of this site.

 ## Why should I use LinkML over ShEx/SHACL?

 ShEx and SHACL are both excellent "shape" languages for providing